AAKESHRAJRAMESH/Intel-Unnati-Industrial-Training-Project/README.md

 # AI-Powered Personalized Tutor System

-## 📚 Project Overview
+## Project Overview

-The AI-Powered Personalized Tutor System is designed to enhance K-12 virtual education by providing customized learning experiences based on student-specific data.
-This intelligent system uses machine learning techniques to adapt content delivery according to individual cognitive abilities, learning behaviors, and performance metrics.
+This project aims to predict the assessment score and the material level for the students using their daily routine as features.

-## 🎯 Objectives
+## Objectives

-- Deliver personalized educational content for K-12 students.
+- Simulate a diverse student dataset for model training and evaluation.
+- Predict assessment score of the student.
 - Predict suitable matrial levels using student data.
-- Forecast student assessment outcomes for informed academic planning.
-- Simulate a diverse student dataset for model training and evaluation.

-## 🧠 Key Features
+## Key Features

-- XGBoost classifier for content level prediction.
+- XGBoost classifier for material level prediction.
 - Prediction of student assessment scores.
-- Feature engineering to reflect learning pace and cognitive level.
-- Synthetic dataset representing varied student profiles.
+- Synthetic dataset representing different student profiles.
-- Scalable and adaptable architecture for integration with LMS platforms.

-## 🧪 Technologies Used
+## Technologies Used

 - Python
 - Pandas, NumPy